 How Superstar Tech Companies Can Hinder Economic GrowthDavid Autor is Ford Professor in the MIT Department of Economics.
 His scholarship explores the labor market impacts of technological change and globalization, earnings inequality, and disability insurance and labor supply.
 Autor has received numerous awards both for his scholarship—the National Science Foundation Career Award, an Alfred P. Sloan Foundation Fellowship, the Sherwin Rosen Prize for outstanding contributions in the field of labor economics—and for his teaching: the MIT MacVicar Faculty Fellowship for contributions to undergraduate education, the James A. and Ruth Levitan Award for excellence in teaching, the Undergraduate Economic Association Teaching Award, and the Faculty Appreciation Award from the MIT TPP program.
 He was recognized by Bloomberg as one of the 50 people who defined global business in 2017.

-Virtual Reality: A Safe Place to LearnDerek Belch is the founder and CEO of STRIVR, a leading provider of immersive training that empowers people to perform at their best.
-Derek developed his vision for STRIVR while getting his Masters in Virtual Reality (VR) and serving as an assistant football coach at Stanford University.
-With a passion for football and expertise in immersive technology, Derek brought together a unique solution to transform training, initially for athletes and now enterprises.
-STRIVR is now the industry leader in immersive training solutions, currently used by leading Fortune 500 companies as well as professional and collegiate sports teams.
+Virtual Reality: A Safe Place to LearnDerek Belch is the founder and CEO of Strivr, a leading provider of immersive training that empowers people to perform at their best.
+Derek developed his vision for Strivr while getting his master’s in virtual reality and serving as an assistant football coach at Stanford.
+With a passion for football and expertise in immersive technology, Derek brought together a unique way to transform training, initially for athletes and now for enterprises.
+Strivr is now the industry leader in immersive training solutions, currently used by leading Fortune 500 companies as well as professional and collegiate sports teams.

 Chief Data Officer and Executive Vice President, Suffolk

-Building Smarter: The Construction Industry’s TransformationJit Kee Chin is the Chief Data Officer and Executive Vice President at Suffolk.
+Building Smarter: The Construction Industry’s TransformationJit Kee Chin is the chief data officer and executive vice president at the construction company Suffolk.
 She is responsible for leveraging big data and advanced analytics to improve the organization’s core business.
-Ms. Chin is also responsible for helping to position Suffolk to achieve its vision of transforming the construction experience while working closely with the company’s Innovation and Strategy teams to fundamentally reinvent the future of construction in the digital age.
-Prior to her role at Suffolk, Ms. Chin spent 10 years with management consulting firm McKinsey and Company, where she counseled senior executives on strategic, commercial and advanced analytics topics.
-Ms. Chin holds a PhD in Physics from the Massachusetts Institute of Technology and a BS from the California Institute of Technology.
+Ms. Chin works closely with the company’s innovation and strategy teams to fundamentally reinvent the future of construction in the digital age.
+Before joining Suffolk, she spent 10 years with management consulting firm McKinsey and Company, where she counseled senior executives on strategic, commercial, and advanced analytics topics.
+Ms. Chin holds a PhD in physics from the Massachusetts Institute of Technology and a BS from the California Institute of Technology.

 Research Scientist and Lead, Google AI Center, Accra; Professor of Machine Learning, AIMS

-Expanding AI Expertise: Looking Beyond the Present-Day Innovation HubsMoustapha Cisse is a research scientist at Google.
-He is head of the Google AI center in Accra, Ghana where he leads research efforts in foundational machine learning and its applications to solving complex societal challenges.
-Moustapha is also a professor of machine learning at the African Institute of Mathematical Sciences and the founder and director of the African Masters of Machine Intelligence.
+Expanding AI Expertise: Looking Beyond the Present-Day Innovation HubsMoustapha Cisse is a research scientist at Google and head of the Google AI center in Accra, Ghana, where he leads research efforts in foundational machine learning and its applications to solving complex societal challenges.
+Moustapha is also a professor of machine learning at the African Institute of Mathematical Sciences, where where he is the founder and director of the African Master’s of Machine Intelligence program.
 He was previously a research scientist at Facebook AI Research.
-Before then, he completed his PhD at University Pierre and Marie Curie in France.
+Before that, he completed his PhD at University Pierre and Marie Curie in France.